Updated 31st March 2020

 Product restrictions: As of 18 March, customers will only be able to buy up to three of any product across all food items, toiletries and cleaning products.

 Social distancing: Staff at the front of stores to ensure safe numbers in store at all times; new barriers and signage to guide customers once inside, including distance floor-markers; perspex screens will soon be fitted at checkouts; some Scan and Go tills will be closed; from 1st April, contactless limit will be increasing to £45.
-Request to bring fewer family members when visiting stores
+Request to bring fewer family members when visiting stores and one adult per trolley.

 In-store:Temporarily closing non-essential service counters to make more space available.